 Before you can actually read any downloaded book, you'll need to install Adobe Digital Editions (available free for Windows and Mac OS).
 With that step done, you can download your library book--which you'll need to open at least once in Digital Editions before you can transfer it to Bluefire Reader.
 And to do that, you'll use iTunes' "sideloading" feature.
 Check out Bluefire's help page for complete instructions.

 Whew!
 Like we said, all this is enough to make one long for the simplicity of a Kindle.
 But once you learn the ropes, it's actually pretty quick and easy.
 And, hey, isn't it worth a little effort to score e-books for free?

 From Bluefire Productions:

-Bluefire Reader is your go-to reading app for ePUB and PDF eBooks from stores and libraries around the world.
-With Bluefire Reader, you can read digital editions protected by Adobe Content Serverthe most widely used eBook rights management system.
-This app is designed with you, the reader, in mindand now its better than ever!
-With just a tap you can highlight, bookmark, annotate, look up a definition, and share excerpts via email, Facebook and Twitter.
-Have a large collection of eBooks?
-Now you can organize them into collections.
+Bluefire Reader is the best way to read Adobe Content Server protected eBooks on your iPhone, iPad or iPod touch.
+With Bluefire Reader you can read EPUB and PDF eBooks from retailers, publishers and libraries around the world.
+Bluefire Reader is designed with you, the reader, in mind.
+With just a tap you can highlight, bookmark, annotate, look up a definition and share excerpts via email, Facebook and Twitter.
+Have a large library of eBooks?
+You can organize your books into collections.
 Want to export your annotations?
-You can do that too.
-Popular bookstores from around the world use the Bluefire white label platform to power their own apps.
+You can do that too!
+Looking for a particular passage?
+Search results are presented in their context, making it easy to find the exact character name or passage youre looking for.
+Bluefire Reader now supports reading location synchronization!
+Start reading in Bluefire Reader on your iPad; open Bluefire Reader later in the day on your iPhone and pickup right where you left off!
+Bookstores and publishers around the world use the Bluefire white-label platform to power their branded apps.
 Try Bluefire Reader today and see why!